alphonse92/vplplusplus_composer/k8s.md

 ### 7. Update the services variables that uses urls

 For now, we deployed the cluster successfully.
-However is not at all, some services needs resolve external urls.
+However is not at all, some services needs resolve external urls or microservices urls.
 For example: the client will need to resolve the API url.
 Also moodle need resolve it own url.
+Also, the Jail need to resolve the API internally

 To do it we need to modify the configuration files with the appropriate configuration.